preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 .. image:: teamwork-65-edit-properties-new.png

 + **Property Set**: You can select a property set here, to be used for the template, meaning a number of properties that the colleague creating the site will or will have to fill in when the template is used.

-The properties in the set can or will have to be filled in when a teamwork is created from this template.
+If a property is mandatory or not is decided in the settings for the property.

 The property sets are set up using the Tenant settings.
 See this page for more information: :doc:`Property sets </admin-settings/tenant-settings/properties/property-sets/index>`